 We need to report information about cross-border products and transactions to the tax authorities if they meet one or more criteria indicating that their purpose is to obtain a tax advantage.
 For instance, this can be the case for cross-border transactions relating to dividend payments, restructurings or transfers of assets made to obtain a tax advantage.

-The reporting will take place from 31 October 2020.
 We need to provide the tax authorities with information about the products and transactions in question as well as information about the persons and businesses using them, for instance CPR or CVR number.

 What do the DAC6 rules mean for you as a customer?